Silberengel/next.orly.dev/docs/POLICY_README.md

 When policy is enabled, every event returned in REQ responses is filtered using `CheckPolicy("read", event, loggedInPubkey, ipAddress)` before being sent to the client.
 The same evaluation order applies for read access.

+## Script Resilience

+The policy system is designed to be resilient to script failures:

+### Automatic Recovery
+- Policy scripts are automatically restarted if they crash or fail to load
+- The system continuously monitors script health and attempts recovery every 60 seconds (1 minute)
+- Script failures don't disable the entire policy system

+### Fallback Behavior
+When a policy script fails or is not running:
+- Events that would have been processed by the script fall back to the `default_policy`
+- The system logs which policy rule is inactive and the fallback behavior
+- Other policy rules (global, kinds, non-script rules) continue to function normally

-## Error Handling
+### Error Handling

-- If policy script fails or times out, events are allowed by default
+- If policy script fails or times out, events fall back to `default_policy` setting
 - If policy configuration is invalid, default policy (allow all) is used
-- Policy script failures are logged but don't block relay operation
+- Policy script failures are logged with specific rule information but don't block relay operation

 ## Monitoring

-Policy decisions are logged at debug level:
+Policy decisions and script health are logged:

+### Policy Decisions
 - `policy allowed event <id>`
 - `policy rejected event <id>`

+### Script Health
+- `policy rule for kind <N> is inactive (script not running), falling back to default policy (<policy>)`
+- `policy rule for kind <N> failed (script processing error: <error>), falling back to default policy (<policy>)`
+- `policy rule for kind <N> returned unknown action '<action>', falling back to default policy (<policy>)`
+- `policy script not found at <path>, will retry periodically`
+- `policy script crashed - events will fall back to default policy until restart`
 - `policy filtered out event <id> for read access`

 ## Best Practices